 The Waitangi flagstaff marks the spot where The Treaty of Waitangi was first signed on 6 February 1840.
-The flags that fly today are the three official flags New Zealand has had since 1834 – Te Kara, the flag of The United Tribes of New Zealand (the earliest), the Union flag (from 1840), and the New Zealand flag (from 1902).
+The flags that fly today are the three official flags New Zealand has had since 1834 – Te Kara, the flag of The United Tribes of New Zealand (from 1834-present), the Union flag (from 1840-1902), and the New Zealand flag (from 1902-present).

 The first flagstaff was gifted to James Busby by Ngāpuhi chief Hōne Heke Pōkai.
 This was later shifted to Kororāreka (now known as the township of Russell, across the bay).
 In 1934 a flagstaff was erected by the Royal New Zealand Navy, replaced in 1947, and the Navy remains the caretaker of the current flagstaff to this day.